-The Investment Manager/Responsible Entity must conduct and report asset valuations at the aggregate (i.e. pool or trust) level to the Custodian and to Investment Operations.
-To ensure that the Investment Manager and/or Responsible Entity are utilising appropriate valuation techniques their valuation polices are reviewed by the Investment Operations and our Asset Consultant.
+The Investment Manager/Responsible Entity/PST must conduct and report asset valuations and/or unit prices at the aggregate (i.e. pool or trust) level to the Custodian and to Investment Operations.
+To ensure that the Investment Manager and/or Responsible Entity are utilising appropriate valuation techniques their valuation polices are reviewed by Investment Operations and our Asset Consultant.
 Investment Operations also receives a confirmation that the Investment Manager/Responsible Entity has adhered to their valuation policy throughout the financial year.